Want to appear on the first page of the search engine result pages when you search keywords related to your business?

 That's why, you got to be smart about your SEO.

-To fully optimize your business website for search engines, you need to configure or optimize a number of settings.
+To fully optimize your business website for search engines, you need to configure a number of settings.

 Here, you'll find the structure of your pages and will be able to add Titles and Descriptions, as well as upload Social Images, which appear when you share your page on different social media platforms.